Original Lynda Carter ‘Wonder Woman’ Bodysuit Just Sold at Auction for a Large Amount

 Julien’s Auctions

 What might the costumes go for at auction?
-It is estimated that the bodysuit with bracelets will fetch around $100,000-$200,000 (it is currently at $25,0000), while the tiara and earrings, “Lasso of Truth,” and boots should gain around $20,000-$30,000 each.
-There is also a classic Wonder Woman doll, costume sketch and smaller costume elements available for bids.
+It was estimated that the bodysuit with bracelets would fetch around $100,000-$200,000, and indeed sold for $100,000 while the tiara and earrings went for $20,000, the “Lasso of Truth” sold for $25,000, and thigh-high red boots sold for $40,000.
+There was also a classic Wonder Woman doll, a costume sketch, and smaller costume elements that were available for bids.

 Wonder Woman’s TV costumes